Introduction

 Can You Live in Your Home During a Home Addition?

 In most cases, yes.
-However, homeowners should expect:
+But homeowners should plan for:

 - Noise during framing and rough-ins